 - Exiting long-standing senior staff under settlement agreements

 - Staff contracts including clauses regarding annualised hours

 Service occupancy is often a disputed area.
 Technically it is possible to reduce the minimum wage paid if staff get accommodation.
 The accommodation provision is covered in the employment contract.
 However if the accommodation is a room in a block and not a distinct dwelling, issues over payment for bills, utilities, satellite TV etc. can be problematic if not dealt with effectively at the outset.

 We know the exacting standards required of customer-facing staff in this sector and the general pressures everyone is under.
 Knee jerk reactions to employment issues arising are unlikely to be in the long term best interests of the employer.
 The ability to pick up the phone, speak to a solicitor who knows you and your establishment can ensure disputes with staff are managed within the required standards that the law expects.

 Outsourcing and contracts

-Once an outsource agreement has expired, it is not uncommom for the service eg gardening to be brought back in-house and we advise on the transfer (TUPE) of staff from the outosourced provider to the hotel.
+Once an outsource agreement has expired, it is not uncommon for the service, eg gardening to be brought back in-house and we advise on the transfer (TUPE) of staff from the outsourced provider to the hotel.

 Property and land

-Many establishments are older in rural settings and historiacally with significant pockets of land.
+Many establishments are older in rural settings and historically with significant pockets of land.
 We have helped sell off this land for development thus providing the hotelier with funds for re-investment.

 General business law advice